vosbek/memoryme/docs/README.md

 ## 🙏 Acknowledgments

 - Built with Electron, React, and TypeScript
-- Vector database powered by Chroma
+- SQLite database with better-sqlite3
-- LLM capabilities via AWS Bedrock
+- Vector search with local embeddings + AWS Bedrock
-- Inspired by the MCP memory server project# memoryme
+- Inspired by the MCP memory server project